krisztinasinkovics/GNNs-for-protein-protein-interaction/README.md

-Exploration of Graph Attention Network architectures and Graph Convolution architectures to classify nodes in Protein-Protein Interaction dataset.
+Exploration of Graph Attention Network architecture and Graph Convolution architecture to classify nodes in Protein-Protein Interaction dataset.
 Implemented in pytorch.